rodrigo-travessa/rodrigo-travessa/README.md

 ## I'm a Fullstack Developer who dreams of ruling the world.

-- 👨‍💻 I’m currently working on .NET + Angular projects.
+- 👨‍💻 I’m currently working on .NET + React projects.
 - 📚 Learning everything about Frontend, Backend, Web, Games, Embeded, I Love to Study and Learn.
 - 💪🏼 Future Goals: Becoming an amazing Software Engineer.